sumimakito/Awesome-qr.js/README.md

 ### Node.js

+Type definitions are included in the npm package.

 > **Please read ⚠️**
 >
 > Awesome-qr.js uses node-canvas as its drawing backend.
 You might need to take a look at [its documentation](https://github.com/Automattic/node-canvas#installation) to ensure that node-canvas works on your environment.